risheetajain/flutter_bharat_nxtpay_assignment/README.md

 ## Known Issues / Limitations
-Limitation
-Favourite is not reflecting at time it enable when we go to another page Improvable Things
+Improvable Things
 UI can be improved more for better efficiency we can use async notifier for api calls Error Can be improved more efficiently with left and right